Living on Campus

 • Access to all other stairwells from the 2nd, 3rd, and 4th floors of the building is RESTRICTED AT ALL TIMES

 It is illegal to possess and/or display any stolen street or traffic signs or other municipal, county, state, and/or federal signs.
 Residents found in possession of such a sign without a receipt indicating lawful purchase of the sign will face disciplinary action, and law enforcement officials will be advised about the signs.

 Residents and guests are expected to comply with all Office of University Housing, Student Life & Conduct, or University signs and notifications.
 Tampering or removal of Housing, Student Life & Conduct or University signs is prohibited and may result in disciplinary action.

-• Residents are expected to limit guest to two (2) guests per visit.
+• Residents are expected to limit guest to one (1) guests per visit.

-• Residents and guests must present a valid picture ID card (Residents must leave their UL ID Card) at the time of sign in.
+• Residents and guests must present a valid picture ID card at the time of sign in.
 Proper or valid identification for guests consists of the following: State Issued Driver’s License or Identification Card, Military ID, Current Student ID, or International Driver’s Licenses.

 • Guests must be 17 years of age, or older.

 • The resident must meet their visitors in the lobby.
 Guests must be escorted at all times by the host resident.

 • Residents will be held fully responsible for the conduct of their guest(s).
 If a resident does not feel their guest(s) can act responsibly, said individuals are not permitted to be signed in.

 • At the end of guest’s visit, residents must accompany their guest(s) back to the front desk to receive their ID cards.